Frequently Asked Questions

 We invite families to attend our Year 11 information sessions which will provide opportunities to learn more about Year 11 at St Agnes.
 Enrolment inquiries are also welcome by contacting the school via phone or email or visiting the school during school hours.

 Existing families that decide to withdraw their child’s Year 11 automatic enrolment for the following year are required to inform the school of their decision in writing, before 30 September.

 There are three levels of annual fees, billed in instalments during Terms 1, 2 and 3.
-These include Annual Diocesan Tuition Fees and the Diocesan Building Levy which are both set by Catholic Education Diocese of Parramatta (CEDP) and School-based fees.
+These include Annual Diocesan Tuition Fees and the Diocesan Building Levy which are both set by Catholic Schools Parramatta Diocese (CSPD) and School-based fees.